swaptacular/swpt_accounts/protocol.rst

    exchanges between different currencies is an important goal of this protocol.

+5. Creditors receive notification events for every non-negligible transfer in which they participate (that is: all outgoing transfers, and all non-negligible incoming transfers).
+Those notification events are properly ordered, so that the creditor can reliably assemble the transfer history for each account (the account ledger).

-5. Actors other than creditors (called *coordinators*), can make transfers from one creditor's account to another creditor's account.
+6. Actors other than creditors (called *coordinators*), can make transfers from one creditor's account to another creditor's account.
 This can be useful for implementing automated direct debit, and automated exchange systems.

-6. Creditors receive notification events for every non-negligible transfer in which they participate (that is: all outgoing transfers, and all non-negligible incoming transfers).
-Those notification events are properly ordered, so that the creditor can reliably assemble the transfer history for each account (the account ledger).
+It is important to note that the currency issuers (aka the debtors) use the same protocol to communicate with the accounting server as the currency holders (aka the creditors).
+The "only" difference being that issuers' accounts (also called debtors' accounts) will have negative account balances.

-The protocol has been designed with these important properties in
+The protocol has been designed with the following important properties in mind:
-mind:

 1. In case of prolonged network disconnect, creditors can synchronize their state with the server, without losing data or money.